findy-network/findy-network.github.io/content/en/blog/problems-with-did/index.md

 ---
-date: 2022-03-03
+date: 2022-03-05
 title: "The Missing Network Layer Model"
 linkTitle: "The Missing Network Layer Model"
-description: "I am ranting what and how we should fix the upcoming DID standard."
+description: "I am ranting about what and how we should fix the upcoming DID standard."
 author: Harri Lainio
 resources:
 - src: "**.{png,jpg}**"